Keyboard shortcuts

 Phase 1: Understanding (Read-Only)

-• Part 2, Chapters 1-4: Understand the GC problem and mark-sweep algorithm
+• Part 2: Understand the GC problem, mark-sweep algorithm, and object allocation

-• Part 4, Chapter 15: Understand function code generation
+• Part 4: Understand the MLIR dialect, lowering, and function code generation

-• Part 5, Chapter 22: Understand closure code generation
+• Part 5: Understand closure capture, environments, and closure code generation

 Phase 2: Implementation (Hands-On)